 While Tim talked with Tammy and Norm Cantham, Betty talked with Father Darcy and Father Murphy.

 “I found your talk very interesting, Father Murphy.
 I was raised in a strict Catholic home, and our children attend St. Mary’s Church.
 Our son, Jason, told us he is gay about a week and a half ago.
 I struggled with his announcement for a few days and finally was able to tell him that I love him and that it doesn’t make any difference if he’s gay or straight or whatever.
 However, I’m struggling with reconciling my Catholic faith that told me being gay is a mortal sin with my love for my son.
-Is what I learned wrong, is there a way I can… I don’t know, ignore that part of what I learned?
-And what about Jason?”
+Is what I learned wrong, or is there a way I can… I don’t know… ignore that part of what I learned?
+And what about Jason and the church?”

-“When it becomes necessary to re-interpret traditional teachings on such a sensitive topic as homosexuality,” Father Darcy said, “that usually engenders pretty lively discussion.”
+“When it becomes necessary to re-interpret traditional teachings on such a sensitive topic as homosexuality,” Father Darcy said, “that usually engenders a very lively discussion.”

 Father Murphy interjected, “It is more argument than discussion.”
 Both priests laughed at that, but Betty didn’t understand and as a result didn’t find it amusing.
 She realized that their comments were at a level beyond what she had been taught.